MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-command-line.md

 ## Installation

-While you can build Q# command line applications in any IDE, we recommend using Visual Studio Code (VS Code) or Visual Studio IDE for your Q# applications.
+While you can build Q# command line applications in any IDE, we recommend using Visual Studio Codespaces, Visual Studio Code (VS Code) or Visual Studio IDE for your Q# applications.
 Developing in these environments includes the rich functionality of the QDK extension, which includes warnings, syntax highlighting, project templates, and more.

+To configure Visual Studio Codespaces:
+1. Create an Azure account [here](https://azure.microsoft.com/en-us/free/).
+2. Create a Codespaces environment.
+Please follow the quickstart guide [here](https://docs.microsoft.com/visualstudio/online/quickstarts/browser).
+When creating the Codespace, make sure to enter microsoft/Quantum in the "Git Repository" field.

 To configure VS Code: